From BR Bullpen

 He then missed a chunk of the 1980 season with an injury, being limited to 24 games and 19 starts.
 He pitched well when he was healthy, though, going 8-6, 2.98 as one of the team's most reliable pitchers down the stretch, when the Expos once again lost a tight pennant race, this time to the Philadelphia Phillies.
 He was injured again at the start of the 1981 season, but was placed back on the roster when the team resumed play after the mid-season strike, after starting one of two exhibition games the Expos played against the Boston Red Sox to get ready for the second half.
 But before he could get into a regular season game, his elbow acted up again, he returned to the disabled list, and did not come back until 1982.
 It was more of the same that year: he only made his first start on May 25th, then pitched very well for a while, but reinjured his elbow in his 13th start, on August 13th.
 He ended up at 6-4, 3.18, and then missed the entire 1983 season due to the injury.

 Palmer was back with the Expos at the start of 1984, but this time the Expos' brass wanted to nurse him along, given his injury history.
 His first outing came in long relief on April 7th, facing the Atlanta Braves and he picked up a win by giving up only a run in 5 innings.
 He did not pitch again until April 21st, when he started the second game of a doubleheader against the St. Louis Cardinals.
 It was a date with history as he pitched five perfect innings before rain ended the game, getting credit for a 4-0 shutout.
 The Expos could not avoid putting him in the rotation, what with him seemingly pitching as well as anyone in the majors every time he took the mound.
 However, he struggled from that point on, getting knocked out early a few times in May but avoiding any losses.
 On June 9th, he lost a game to the New York Mets, 5-3, ending a streak of 21 starts without suffering a defeat at Stade Olympique, dating back to the first home start of his career back in 1979.
-No one has matched that home winning streak since.
+That streak was unmatched until Jose Fernandez passed him in 2015.
 After going 0-3 in June, he was 3-0 in July, missed all of August and added a couple of wins in September, ending the season at 7-3, 3.84.
 He was a remarkable 31-16 for his career at that point, but would struggle to even make .500 over the next few years.

 In 1985, Palmer again missed a month of action for the Expos, this time making only one appearance in August, but was otherwise busier than he had ever been, making 23 starts and pitching 135 2/3 innings, both career highs.
 However, his record was only 7-10 and his 3.71 ERA was only equivalent to an ERA+ of 92 in the low-scoring environment of Stade Olympique in the mid-1980s.
 The Expos did not make much of an attempt to retain him when he became a free agent after the season - they were beginning their cycle of being constant sellers of talent at that point, and he moved to the Atlanta Braves in 1986 on a one-year deal.
 The Braves had no qualms about limiting his innings, using him every fifth day that year.
 On July 3rd, he defeated the Expos, 3-1, coming within one out of pitching a complete game and lowering his season's ERA to 2.77 (although his record was only 5-6, but then, the Braves were an awful team that year).
 With everything going right, he said in an interview that he did not understand why the Expos did not pitch him more often, which was not well received north of the border given that the Expos had been extremely patient in bringing back from injury after injury, and he had never been healthy enough to pitch a full season except as a rookie.
 In any case, the rest of the season did not go quite so well, as his ERA eventually rose to 3.65, but coupled with a record of 11-10 for a last-place team, and 209 2/3 innings in 35 starts, he was easily the Braves' best starter.
 Rick Mahler won more games at 14-18, but his ERA was a full run above David's and he and reliever Paul Assenmacher were the team's only pitchers to finish above .500 among those with more than 30 innings.